 Chairman Darrell Issa and Ranking Member Elijah Cummings have each issued their own vision of Postal Reform that will be debated in the near future on the floor of the House of Represenatives.
 The NAPS Legislative Team has reviewed each draft and provided analysis:

 To review the NAPS' analysis of Chairman Issa's legislation, chick here;

 To review the NAPS' analysis of Ranking Member Cummings legislation, click here.

 NAPS MSPB Legislation

-NAPS has been working with Senator Mark Pryor of Arkansas and Congressman Gerry Connolly of Virginia to introduce legisation that expands MSPB protections to all EAS employees.
-However, in order for this legislation to become law, we need YOU to take action.
-Take two minutes and send a message to your Senator and Member of Congress:
+NAPS has been working with Senator Jon Tester of Montana and Congressman Gerry Connolly of Virginia to introduce legisation that expands MSPB protections to all EAS employees.
+To view the release on this legislation, click here.

 - September 03, 2015NAPS joins other federal workforce groups in protesting changes to TSP

 - April 23, 2015Senators urge USPS to modernize vehicle fleet